vegaluisjose/reticle-evaluation/README.md

  crash or not start if there is not enough disk space.
 The Virtual Machine is configured to use a dynamically sized disk, so to solve this problem, simply clear space on the host machine.
 You need about 65 GB of free space.
  - **Running out of memory**.
 Vivado uses fair amount of memory.
 If there is not enough memory available to the VM, they will crash and data won't be generated.
 If something fails, you should increase the RAM and re-try the script that had a failure.
  - **Kernel driver not installed (error "rc=-1908")**.
-If you're running VirtualBox for the first time on OSX, you need to [set proper permissions](https://www.howtogeek.com/658047/how-to-fix-virtualboxs-“kernel-driver-not-installed-rc-1908-error/).
+If you're running VirtualBox for the first time on OSX, you may need to [set proper permissions](https://www.howtogeek.com/658047/how-to-fix-virtualboxs-“kernel-driver-not-installed-rc-1908-error/).
 </details>